DioxusLabs/dioxus/README.md

     <tr>
 </table>

+Available cargo features:
+- default: core (macro, hooks, html)
+- macro: support for `Props` and `rsx` macros
+- hooks: foundational hooks like `use_state`, `use_ref`, etc.
+- html: the entire namespace of `html` elements, their listeners, and attributes
+- router: a cross-platform (web and desktop) solution for global app routing
+- liveview: a threadpool to spawn new VirtualDoms and their handles in
+- ssr: render the virtualdom to a string
+- web: render the your app on the web
+- desktop: render your app locally rendered with webview
+- mobile: render your app on your device rendered with webview

 ## Examples:

 | File Navigator (Desktop)                                                                                                                | Bluetooth scanner (Desktop)                                                                                                             | TodoMVC (All platforms)                                                                                        | Tailwind (Liveview)                                                                                                                     |